ratpack/ratpack/ratpack-manual/src/content/chapters/10-launching.md

 ```

 The use of [`BaseDirBuilder`](api/ratpack/test/embed/BaseDirBuilder.html) and the construction of a new context class loader are in the example above are purely to make the example self contained.
-A real main method would simply call `findBaseDir()`, relying on whatever launched the Ratpack application JVM to have launched with the appropriate classpath.
+A real main method would simply call `BaseDir.find()`, relying on whatever launched the Ratpack application JVM to have launched with the appropriate classpath.

 Ratpack accesses the base dir via the Java 7 [Path](http://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html) API,
 allowing transparent use of JAR contents as the file system.